 - Analytics and reporting.
 The very top of an IoT architecture requires a detailed understanding of how IoT data will be analyzed and used.
 This is the application layer, which often includes the analytical tools, AI and ML modeling and training engines, and visualization or rendering tools.
 Such tools can be acquired from third-party vendors or used through cloud providers where data is stored and processed.

 Business use cases for IoT

-The vast array of small and capable IoT devices has found meaningful business applications in major industries.
+The vast array of small and capable IoT devices has found meaningful business applications in most major consumer, industrial, medical and government verticals.
 Consider some of the expanding use cases in five important industries:

 - Home (commercial or end user).
 IoT devices appear in homes for energy management, security and even some task automation:

 - Thermostats and lighting can be scheduled and controlled through internet applications.